cyclus/cyclus.github.com/source/user/install.rst

 sophistication.
-Choose the option that best fits your needs, if you feel like none correspond to your needs please feel free to contact us using the `Cyclus User mailing list <https://groups.google.com/forum/#!forum/cyclus-users>`_, we will try our best to find the best solution corresponding to your needs.
+Choose the option that best fits your needs, if you feel like none correspond to your needs please feel free to contact us using the `Cyclus User mailing list <https://groups.google.com/forum/#!forum/cyclus-users>`_, we will identify the best approach for you.

 * :doc:`Cyclist and the Cloud <tutorial/install_launch_cyclist>`: (After
   installation, skip to Step 4 "`Try a Tutorial!`_" )

-  - *Require few technical skills*,
+  - *Requires few computational skills*

   - Recommended for:

-    - users wanting a graphical interface to build or analyze simulations,
+    - users wanting a graphical interface to build or analyze simulations

-    - users not wanting to run simulations directly on their machine,
+    - users not wanting to run simulations directly on their machine

-    - quick the |Cyclus| capabilities discovery.
+    - quick introduction to the capabilities of |Cyclus|

 * :doc:`Binary installation on Linux (via Debian package or Conda) <install_binary>`:

-  - *Requires familiarity with Linux.*
+  - *Requires familiarity with Linux*

-  - Recommended for users wanting to run simulations locally (without internet).
+  - Recommended for users wanting to run simulations locally (without internet)

 * :doc:`Virtualbox <virtualbox>`:

-  - *Requires familiarity with Linux.*
+  - *Requires familiarity with Linux*

-  - Recommended for Windows users.
+  - Recommended for Windows users

 * :doc:`Install Stable From Source (via Tarball) <install_from_tarball>`:

-  - *Requires programation/compilation skills.*
+  - *Requires programming skills/familiarity with compiling code*

-  - Recommended for users wants to modify existing archetypes (aka developers).
+  - Recommended for users wanting to modify existing archetypes (aka developers)

-* :doc:`Install Develop from Source <install_from_git>`: (via
+* :doc:`Install Develop from Source (via Repository) <install_from_git>`:
-  Repository)

-  - *Requires programation/compilation skills, basic understanding of Git/GitHub.*
+  - *Requires programming skills/familiarity with compiling code, basic understanding of Git/GitHub*

   - For developers or users who require the bleeding edge version of |Cyclus|.